Zero Trust Security platforms

 2021.
 Jamf snags zero trust security startup Wandera for $400M

-Jamf, the enterprise Apple device management company, announced that it was acquiring Wandera, a zero trust security startup, for $400 million.
-Using a set of management services for Apple devices, Jamf provides IT at large organizations.
-It is the leader in the market, and snagging Wandera provides a missing modern security layer for the platform.
-The combination of Wandera and Jamf will provide our customers a single source platform that handles deployment, application lifecycle management, policies, filtering and security capabilities across all Apple devices while delivering zero trust network access for all mobile workers
+Jamf, a prominent enterprise Apple device management company, has recently announced its acquisition of Wandera, a zero trust security startup, for a substantial $400 million.
+Jamf specializes in offering comprehensive management services for Apple devices, primarily catering to large organizations.
+As the market leader in this domain, Jamf recognizes the significance of incorporating a modern security layer into its platform.
+The integration of Wandera and Jamf will provide customers with a unified platform that encompasses deployment, application lifecycle management, policy enforcement, filtering, and robust security capabilities across all Apple devices.
+This collaboration will also enable zero trust network access for mobile workers, further enhancing the overall security framework offered by Jamf.

 2021.
 Xage introduces Zero Trust remote access cloud solution for hard-to-secure environments